SampsonWang233/spend-tracker/README.md

 ## Usage

-1. Open the app in your browser
+1. Open `index.html` for the **Summary** view
-2. Navigate between months using the arrow buttons
+   - Switch months with the arrows or dropdowns
+   - Review totals, average per expense, top category, and recent items
+   - Tap **View Details** to jump into the ledger page
+2. Open `details.html` for the **Detail** view
-3. Add expenses with description, amount, and category
+   - Add expenses with description, amount, category, and date
-4. View all expenses for the current month
+   - Browse the full list of expenses for the selected month
-5. Delete expenses by clicking the × button
+   - Delete individual expenses (× button) or clear the entire month
-6. Clear all expenses for a month using "Clear Month"

 ## Data Storage